Helioviewer-Project/python-api/docs/guide.rst

 User Guide
 **********

-Welcome to ``hvpy``'s documentation.
-This user guide provides a walkthrough of the major features in hvpy package.
+This user guide provides a walkthrough of the major features in the ``hvpy ``package.

 :ref:`installation`.